Spatial-Web-Foundation/UDG/README.md

 The purpose of this specification is to define a design of the Spatial Web UDG.
 The UDG design defines requirements for the Spatial Web implementation specifications and guides domain-specific Spatial Web architecture development.

-The UDG Design Specification fulfills compliance requirements of *IEEE P2874 Standard for Spatial Web Protocol, Architecture, and Governance*

 The document is structured as an architecture description consistent with the approach defined in <<ISO_IEC_IEEE_42010_2022, System architecture description>>.

 This document provides these architecture views that define the UDG system design: